 Stockholm is also home to the Conservative Synagogue, also known as the Great Synagogue.
 Inaugurated in 1870, it still has an active congregation of more than 1,000 members.
 On the walls of the entrance, you can read the names of Holocaust victims.
 We'll also see the Raoul Wallenberg monument, which commemorates the Swedish diplomat who helped save thousands of Hungarian Jews from the Nazis.
-Leaving the Synagogue, we'll pass by the beautiful Jewish cemetery before heading to the next highlight on the itinerary, the Vasa Museum.
+Before the tour concludes we'll pass by the beautiful Jewish cemetery.

 Meeting instructions: Specific pick up or taxi instructions will appear on your voucher after you purchase your trip.